 ⚠️ There are two bus stations in Seville.

-Don't do as I did, don't get off at "Plaza de Armas", the terminus of Seville's most important bus station.
+Don’t make the same mistake I did—don’t get off at “Plaza de Armas,” the terminal of Seville’s main bus station.

 At the Prado San Sebastián bus station